krzentner/language-world/data/text-davinci-003/basic_md/door-lock-0.md

-    - When the robot's gripper is not near the door handle and the robot's gripper is not vertically aligned with the door handle, the robot should move gripper to right of door handle.
+    - When the robot's gripper is not above the dial, the robot should put gripper above dial.
-    - When the robot's gripper is near the door handle, the robot should put the gripper around the door handle.
+    - When the robot's gripper is above the dial and the robot's gripper is not around dial, the robot should put gripper around dial.
-    - When the robot's gripper is around the door handle and the door handle is free to move, the robot should turn the door handle clockwise or counter clockwise as desired.
+    - When the robot's gripper is around dial, the robot should turn dial clockwise until it locks.